HRCC Aquatic Weed Control Program 2023/24

 Weeds targeted may include Frogbit, Water primrose, Coral trees, Tree tobacco, Sticky nightshade and Willows which have been funded by The Early Needs Weed Management Program which is a targeted grant available to LCA’s in the Greater Sydney and South East Local Land Services Regions.
 Weeds which have infested new areas as a result of the floods and are proven to have or have the potential to impact on the recovery of primary production in the LGA were identified.
 Weed control will include foliar spraying of registered herbicides, approved for use in aquatic situations by registration or by the APVMA under permit.

-The control program will be inclusive from 20 November 2019 through to 1 June 2020.
+The control program will be inclusive from September 22nd 2023 through to November 2023 depending on weather conditions.

-Council will be conducting widespread spot control of priority weeds along roads, road reserves, and in council parks and reserves of our member councils from July 5, 2019, through to 30 June 2020.
+Council will be conducting widespread spot control of priority weeds along roads, road reserves, and in council parks and reserves of our member councils from throughout 2023/24.